Skyraider150/zmk-config-totem/readme.md

 This layer is for navigation and controls.

-- The layer can be locked or unlocked by pressing the opposite outer thumb key
+- The layer can be unlocked by pressing the opposite outer thumb key
 - Arrow keys and Home/End PgUp/PgDn on right hand for one-handed navigation
 - Mods are on the left side
 - Shift on opposite side